NPK Fertilizers Market Size and Share

 Recent Industry Developments

-- February 2025: Haifa North West Europe launched Haifa Soluble DUO water-soluble fertilizer in two formulations, combining nitrate nitrogen, potassium, and calcium to support sustainable cultivation practices.
+- February 2025: Haifa Chemicals Ltd., North West Europe introduced Haifa Soluble DUO, a water-soluble fertilizer available in two formulations.
+The product combines nitrate nitrogen, potassium, and calcium to promote sustainable cultivation practices.

 Global NPK Fertilizers Market Report Scope